Daniel J. Frey

 The thousands upon thousands who have died on both sides are ignored.

-Only the surface of the conflict has ever been addressed.
+Only the point of contact between the two sides of the conflict has ever been addressed.

-The window dressings, the easily understood issues, the things that can be whined about without touching the elephant at the bottom of the ocean.
+The window dressings, the easily understood issues, the things that can be whined about without touching the sea monster at the bottom of the ocean or the dragon circling in the sky.

-The thing there in the deep waters that brings fear to the peacemakers?
+What is it in the deep waters and in the sky that brings fear to the peacemakers?

 That which shall not be named.